nishantpainter/personal-kanban/README.md

 Hold and drag the column from it's body or column header to move it across other columns on the board.

-### Add Card
+### Add Record

-Add a new card by click on add icon button beneath column title / description.
-Enter the details of the card title ( mandatory ), description and background color.
-On submitting a new card will be added to column with created timestamp as caption.
+Add a new record by click on add icon button beneath column title / description.
+Enter the details of the record title ( mandatory ), description and background color.
+On submitting a new record will be added to column with created timestamp as caption.

-### Edit Card
+### Edit Record

-Edit the card by click on edit icon button besides card title.
+Edit the record by click on edit icon button besides record title.
 Update the form and click submit for commiting change or cancel to close the dialog.

-### Delete Card
+### Delete Record

-Delete the card by click on delete icon button besides card edit icon button.
-This will delete the card from the column.
+Delete the record by click on delete icon button besides record edit icon button.
+This will delete the record from the column.

-### Delete All Card
+### Delete All Records

-Delete all the card belonging to the column by clicking on the delete icon button besides add card icon button.
-It will remove entire card list from column.
+Delete all the record belonging to the column by clicking on the delete icon button besides add record icon button.
+It will remove entire record list from column.

-### Move Card
+### Move Record

-Hold and drag the card from it's body or card header to move it across other columns card list on the board.
+Hold and drag the record from it's body or record header to move it across other columns record list on the board.

 ### Clear Board

 Click on the delete icon button from the toolbar to clear entire board.
-It will delete all the columns and cards from the board.
+It will delete all the columns and records from the board.

 ### Change Language